 14oz Prestige® Prime Ribeye (6 or 12 pk)

 This steaks pedigree says it all.
 USDA Prime is the finest beef on the market, according to the USDA Inspectors, who are some of the toughest critics we’ve ever met.
 We take it a step further by aging the beef a minimum of 35 days for the ultimate flavor and tenderness.
+Our Classic-Cut Prime Ribeye is more than enough for even the biggest appetites.
 If you’re looking for “the best” you just found it…

 The 14oz Ribeye is a snap to cook perfectly.
 The first question many people ask is, “how long should I cook it on each side?”….there is not a consistent answer to that question as there are MANY variables that effect cook time, from the steaks starting temp to the grill surface temp to the ambient temp in which the steak is being cooked.
 Beyond that, there is a simpler way that is more accurate.
 The internal temperature of the steak.
 The way the cooking heat is applied isn’t all that critical, cooking heat can be any variety of methods from a wood fire to a broiler to sous vide; there are MANY great methods to cook a steak.
 We personally prefer to cook our steaks “rare” and we typically remove larger steaks like the 14oz Ribeye from the heat source when the internal temperature reaches approximately 118F.
 The internal temperature will continue to coast up, especially with a larger steak like this, to somewhere in the 125-130F range.
 This is why adequate “rest time” after cooking is so critical when it comes to cooking the perfect steak.
 The 14 oz Ribeye is easy to cook due to it’s relatively large mass which doesn’t heat as rapidly as a smaller steak, thus increasing the amount of time to reach finishing temperature.